 Who in the UK & Ireland are using hair booms?

 That’s where we come in.
-Green Salon Collective will collect your hair (and most other waste) and after soon receiving maritime approval, we will be the first provider of hair booms & mats in the UK.
+Green Salon Collective is the first provider and manufacture of hair booms & mats in the UK & Ireland.

 Hair for Gardening & Composting?